 The site is updated regularly and we are always on the look-out for new material to add.
 If you have any information, photographs, recordings or contact details for any of the disc-jockeys we haven't been able to trace, please get in touch.

 John Lewis John Lewis Johnny had previously broadcast on Radio Caroline during the seventies under the name of Stephen Bishop (see entry in The Pirate Radio Hall Of Fame ‘Seventies Supplement’).
 After working on Irish pirates and the Voice of Peace off the Israeli coast, he broadcast again from the North Sea when Laser began test transmissions in January 1984 on 729kHz.
 When the station formally launched in May, its on-air team were all American and Johnny wasn't heard again.
 A few months later he joined Radio Caroline.
 His first show there was on 12th August 1984 - after a break of 4 years, 5 months, 3 weeks, 6 days, 9½ hours, according to ‘Monitor’ magazine!
 For a time he served as ship's Captain as well as DJ and being responsible for the home-brewed beer.
 One of the station's most popular personalities, he left in September 1986.
 He moved back to the mv Communicator to work as an engineer on Laser Hot Hits and also occasionally presented on the station.
 He was later on Radio Wyvern, Radio Invicta and KMFM, as well as community stations Academy FM, RFM Radio, Seaside Radio and Coastal Radio.
-He can now be heard on Caroline Community Radio, a station serving the Maldon District of Essex, internet station Radio Jupiter and the current incarnation of Radio Caroline.
+He can now be heard on Caroline Coastal, a community station serving the Maldon District of Essex, and Caroline Flashback as well as the current incarnation of Radio Caroline.
 There is an interview with him here.
 Johnny has a website devoted to his hobbies - beer, golf and radio.
 (Photo ©Dennis Mikelas.
 There are more photos of Johnny in Caroline Martin's album.)

 click to hear audio Johnny Lewis on a test transmission for Laser, broadcast on 729kHz on Sunday 4th March 1984.
 It was to be the station's last day on that frequency.
 When Laser returned to the air in May it was on 558kHz.
 This is an edited version of a recording shared on The Offshore Radio Club Forum by Hans Hendriks.
 Our thanks to him (duration 3 minutes 10 seconds)